Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Applications

 We prove the abundance of group invariant Peano curves for Anosov flows in hyperbolic $3$-manifolds.

 \begin{theorem} Let $M^3$ be a hyperbolic $3$-manifold admitting an Anosov flow $\Phi$.
-Then there is a group invariant Peano curve $\eta: \partial \oo \rightarrow \si$ where $\partial \oo$ is the flow ideal boundary of a quasigeodesic flow in either $M$ or a double cover $M_2$ of $M$. \end{theorem}
+Then there is a group invariant Peano curve $\eta: \partial \oo \rightarrow \si$ where $\partial \oo$ is the flow ideal boundary of a quasigeodesic flow in either $M$ or a double cover $M_2$ of $M$.
+In addition the map $\eta: \partial \oo \to \si$ is boundedly finite to one.
+Finally the identifications of points of $\partial \oo$ mapped to same points of $\si$ are generated by points which are ideal points of stable or unstable leaves of an appropriate pseudo-Anosov flow. \end{theorem}

 \begin{remark} The flow ideal boundary $\partial \oo$ can also be thought of as the universal circle associated with the corresponding pseudo-Anosov flow. \end{remark}

 \begin{proof} The map $\eta$ is associated with a quasigeodesic pseudo-Anosov flow.
 Given a pseudo-Anosov flow $\varphi$, the orbit space $\oo$ of $\widetilde \varphi$ is homemorphic to the plane \cite{Fe-Mo}.
 The stable and unstable foliations of $\varphi$ descend to one dimensional foliations in $\oo$.
 In \cite{Fe6} we define a flow ideal boundary $\partial \oo$ of $\oo$.
 It is homeomorphic to a circle.
 We refer to the reader to \cite{Fe6} for definitions, constructions, and details.